Kosmas/ticketee/README.md

 gem install rails -v 4.0.0
 ```

+#### PDF Page 18
+* 'The first line in this action sets up a new @purchase variable by calling the new method on the _Product_ model, which initializes a new object of this model.' should be * 'The first line in this action sets up a new @purchase variable by calling the new method on the _Purchase_ model, which initializes a new object of this model.'

 #### PDF Page 86
 * Not huge issue, but Listing 3.1.6, missing closing p tag (and subsequent mentions of this same form)